akira2963753/Low-Cost-AI-Accelerator-Based-on-TPU/README.md

 | **Truncate 3 bits in MSR4 & Non-MSR4 Weight Data**                                      |  **92.71%** |  **89.20%** |  **11.36%** |  **19.27%** |
 |  **Add Expect Value (LSB = 1)**                                        | 97.29%      | 97.44%      | 98.96%      | 99.40%      |
 | **Add Expect Value (LSB = 1) & Non-MSR4 Compensation**                                      |  **97.34%** |  **98.00%** |  98.96% |  99.40% |

-以上是我們利用Pytorch做Post Training Quantization得到的數據，我們可知，當我們將模型量化成INT8時，精準度會下降大概0.1% ~ 1%左右，而當我們將Non-MSR-4截斷掉後，會發現模型的精準度下降的很快，這是因為雖然Non-MSR-4的比例只佔全部的1%左右，但對於參數比較大的ResNet、AlexNet來講卻會造成很嚴重的誤差，因此我們可以加上期望值補償，並套用以上所提出之補償架構，將損失補償回去，最後甚至在MLP、LeNet上達到比原本量化更好的精準度。
+The above results were obtained using Post-Training Quantization (PTQ) with PyTorch.
+We can observe that when the model is quantized to INT8, the accuracy typically drops by around 0.1% to 1%.
+However, once we truncate the Non-MSR-4 weights, the accuracy degrades rapidly.
+Although Non-MSR-4 weights only account for about 1% of the total weights, they can cause significant errors in larger models such as ResNet and AlexNet, where the parameters are more sensitive.
+To address this issue, we introduce an expected value compensation mechanism and apply the proposed compensation architecture.
+As a result, the accuracy loss can be effectively recovered, and in some cases—such as MLP and LeNet—the final accuracy even surpasses that of standard INT8 quantization.

 ## Hardware Overhead Analysis :
 ### PE Comparison
-我們對每種PE皆使用最基礎以HA和FA來搭建而成的乘法單元，以確保公平之比較。
-以下是我們有號數的PE做Synthesis所得的硬體面積大小比較  :
+For each type of PE, we implemented the multiplication units using only basic Half Adders (HA) and Full Adders (FA) to ensure a fair comparison across all designs.
+Below is the hardware area comparison obtained from synthesizing the signed-version PE :
 |Type of PE|PE|RPE|CPE|
 |:--:|:--:|:--:|:--:|
 |Area | 0% | -13.2% | -33.4% |

-每個RPE相比其原來的PE來說約少了357個Gate
+Each RPE contains approximately 357 fewer gates compared to its original PE counterpart.

 ### Input Buffer Comparison
 |Type|Original Input Buffer|Input Buffer|
 |:--:|:--:|:--:|
 |Area | 1x | 2.19x |

-Input Buffer會比原來還要多出約3571個Gate
+The Input Buffer incurs an overhead of approximately 3571 additional gates compared to the original design.

 #

-我們來詳細分析一下整體的硬體開銷減少了多少 :
-對於一個256x256的Systolic Array來說，他會需要256x3的Compensation Array
-因此我們可以來計算整個Systolic Array的Hardware Overhead :
+Let us now analyze in detail how much overall hardware cost is reduced.
+For a 256×256 systolic array, the proposed architecture requires a 256×3 compensation array.
+We can then calculate the total hardware overhead for the systolic array as follows:
 -357x256x256 (Reduced Systolic Array) + 1671x256x3 (Extra Compensation Array) = -22113024 Gate
-接著我們考慮上Input Buffer (轉換成256x256) = +3571 x 32 = +114272 Gate
+Next, we consider the Input Buffer overhead, which (when scaled to a 256×256 configuration) adds +3571 x 32 = +114272 Gate
 Total :  -22113024 + 114272 = -21998752 Gate
-因此就算我們加入了補償陣列，我們還是可以比原來的Systolic Array還小。

-至於Compensation Memory的增加和Weight Memory、Activation Memory的減少，這個部分暫時不納入討論。
-Weight Memory 可以縮小約 3/8，而 Activation Memory 可以縮小約 1/8。
+Therefore, even with the compensation array included, the overall area of the proposed systolic array remains significantly smaller than the original design.

+As for the increase in Compensation Memory and the reduction in Weight Memory and Activation Memory, this part will be temporarily excluded from the discussion.
+The Weight Memory can be reduced by approximately 3/8, and the Activation Memory by approximately 1/8.

 ### Each Module

 |Module|Area Percnetage (%)| Gate Count |